Skip to main content

 Includes a "Lock-Down" Spendthrift Provision.
 If a beneficiary gets sued or divorced, the Trustee has the authority to legally "freeze" distributions, preventing forced payouts to creditors or ex-spouses.

-โš ๏ธ A Gift Tax AUDIT WARNING: Many DIY forms omit the essential "Crummey Powers" clause.
-Without this IRS-mandated language, your tax-free gifts could be viewed as taxable events.
-The Fortress Trust is structurally drafted to utilize the Annual Gift Tax Exclusion, providing the essential legal mechanism to help you avoid a costly audit.
+Gift tax note: Many DIY forms omit the essential "Crummey Powers" clause.
+Without Crummey withdrawal-rights language, annual-exclusion gifts could be viewed as taxable events.
+The Fortress Trust is structurally drafted to utilize the Annual Gift Tax Exclusion.

 50-State Portability